-On December 3, 1926, the then 36-year-old Agatha Christie left her home in Sunningdale and drove her car towards Surrey.
+On December 3, 1926, the then 36-year-old Agatha Christie left her home, Styles in Sunningdale, and drove her car towards Surrey.
 The next morning, the vehicle was found abandoned with a fur coat and her driving license left inside.

 Was Christie abducted?
 Was she lost, wandering through the countryside?
 Or was she murdered?
-The prime suspect at the time was her husband, Colonel Archibald Christie, who had recently informed his wife that he wanted to divorce her because he had fallen in love with the far younger Nancy Neele.
+The prime suspect at the time was her husband, Colonel Archibald Christie, who had recently informed his wife that he wanted to divorce her because he had fallen in love with Nancy Neele, nine years younger, far prettier (in Archie's eyes), and significantly less clever than Agatha Christie.

-Eleven days after she disappeared, Christie was discovered in the Swan Hydropathic Hotel in Harrogate where she had registered under the name of Theresa Neele of Cape Town, using the surname of her husband's lover.
-She later claimed that she had suffered from amnesia.
+Eleven days after she disappeared, Christie was discovered in the Swan Hydropathic Hotel in Harrogate, where she had registered under the name of Theresa Neele of Cape Town, using the surname of her husband's lover.
+She later claimed that she had suffered from amnesia, although a more probable diagnosis would be a fugue (Latin for 'flight'), as Lucy Worsley wrote in her 'Agatha Christie: A Very Elusive Woman'.
+Agatha Christie later described having symptoms such as forgetfulness, tearfulness, and insomnia, which today might get you a diagnosis of depression or - more likely - a depressive episode of a bipolar disorder.

 What really happened will always remain a mystery, but we can assume that Agatha Christie would have been very depressed after learning of her husband infidelity.
 She might even have contemplated suicide.
 In her bittersweet semi-autobiographical novel 'Unfinished Portrait' (1934) her alter ego, Celia, made a suicide attempt.
 "She admitted that it had been very wicked of her to try," Christie wrote.

-The actress was described as around 1.62 meter in height with cropped gingery blond hair.
+The actress was described as around 1.62 meters in height with cropped gingery blond hair.
 She was last seen wearing a blue anorak and faded blue jeans.

 On July 29, Honeysuckle Weeks was found 'safe and sound' after a relative, living in London, contacted the police.

-So, why did Honeysuckle Weeks emulate Agatha Christie?
-Shortly after her disappearance, a neighbour hinted that the anxiety could have been exacerbated by the actress and husband Lorne’s regular vicious rows.
+So, why did Honeysuckle Weeks subconsciously emulate Agatha Christie?
+Shortly after her disappearance, a neighbour hinted that the anxiety could have been exacerbated by the actress and her husband Lorne’s regular vicious rows.
 She disappeared during a stay as a voluntary patient at a care centre near her home in West Sussex.
-Stressful family issues led her to walking away from problems, she later explained.
+Stressful family issues led her to walk away from problems, as she later explained.

-Was there ever a Nancy Neele in the life of her husband, Lorne Stormonth-Darling?
+The question presents itself: Was there ever a Nancy Neele in the life of her husband, Lorne Stormonth-Darling (1963-2023)?

 No comments: